MenghoutChhon/BTC-Project/README.md

 ## ⭐️ Acknowledgments

-Special thanks to our lecturer and mentors for their valuable guidance throughout this project.
+Special thanks to our lecturers for their valuable guidance throughout this project.